centreon/centreon/centreon-dsm/doc/en/installation/from_packages.rst

 Using packages
 ==============

 Merethis provides RPM for its products through Centreon Entreprise Server (CES).
 Open source products are freely available from our repository.

-These packages have been successfully tested with CentOS 5 and RedHat 5.
+These packages have been successfully tested with CES-2.2 and CES-3.0.

 *********************
 Centreon installation